 - Conduct a survey of arsenic and metal concentrations in Yellowknife area garden produce and garden soils

-- Data from this study will inform a risk assessment to determine if the consumption of garden vegetables presents a health risk to residents
+- Data from this study will inform a risk assessment for the consumption of garden vegetables for residents

 - Investigate how specific garden produce take up metals from soil and the form of arsenic present in local produce